How can I change the associated URL of a translation?

 2. How can I manually change the URL of a translation

-In order to manually change the URL of a translation, you can go in your Translations List and use the search bar and the different filters in order to easily locate any translations:
+In order to manually change the URL of a translation, you can go into your Translations List and use the search bar and the different filters in order to locate any translations easily:

 --> Search Filters - How to easily find a translation?